 As far as the pricing is concerned, the cheapest package will cost you $75 per month ($15/GB) and includes up to 5 GB of traffic.
 The company also has a number of pricier monthly plans, including a couple aimed at big enterprises.
-There is no free trial here, however, the company does have a 3-day money-back guarantee.
+There is no free trial here, however, the company does have a 3-day money-back guarantee and a 15% discount on all packages.
 That’s not a particularly impressive refund policy but it does give you enough time to check out the service and decide whether or not you want to stick with it for the long haul.

 Established back in 2012, Microleaves is another provider that boasts a massive network of residential IPs.
 The company offers amazing speeds of up to 1 GB/s, 99.99% uptime guarantee, and unlimited bandwidth.
 That last part is particularly important to mention because a lot of providers do impose a bandwidth limit on their customers.
 However, this type of freedom comes at a cost as each of the company’s monthly plans only includes a fixed number of proxies you can work with.

 Microleaves offers three different types of packages – shared HTTP proxies, dedicated HTTP proxies, and backconnect proxies.
 All shared proxies feature non-sequential IPs and are all located in the US, which can be a pro or a con depending on each user’s specific needs.
-The cheapest shared package costs $30 per month but only includes 10 proxies.
+The cheapest shared package costs $30 per month but only includes 10 proxies, if you’d like to take advantage of this price, then click here.
 On the high end of things, you can get up to 300 shared proxies for $600 per month.
 A nice thing about Microleaves is that the company offers an instant scaling feature so you can add more proxies on the fly.

 Different Proxies that can Handle the Same Job